-There is a need to resolve long standing and disproportionate race and gender labour market inequities across all sectors.
-In particular there is an urgent need to end the inequities in the care economy, which includes formal and informal, and paid and unpaid work in health, education and social services.
-Racialized women and immigrant and migrant women workers are disproportionately represented in care economy work.
-Ending this injustice requires a commitment to creating and sustaining decent jobs, raising employment standards protections and occupational health and safety provisions, extending legal protections to all workers including gig workers, ending discrimination against workers with disabilities, investing in childcare, and fully implementing measures to prevent and genderbased violence.
+There is a need to resolve long standing and disproportionate race and gender labour market inequities across all sectors, including in healthcare and the service industries where racialized people and immigrants are disproportionately employed.
+Ending this injustice requires a commitment to creating and sustaining decent jobs, as well as raising employment standards protections and occupational health and safety provisions.
+Those being left behind must become a priority in rebuilding the provincial economy.